 Prior to his one year in Buffalo, Zierlein helped Cleveland’s offense average 4.1 yards per rush and 104.4 rushing yards per game in 2003.
 During his stops in both Pittsburgh and Cleveland, Zierlein worked under then offensive coordinator Bruce Arians.

-Zierlein, who has 39 years of coaching experience at the high school, collegiate and professional level, spent four seasons as offensive line coach for the University of Cincinnati (1997-2000) and added the title of running game coordinator in 2000.
+Zierlein, who has 40 years of coaching experience at the high school, collegiate and professional level, spent four seasons as offensive line coach for the University of Cincinnati (1997-2000).
 He helped Cincinnati set a Conference USA rushing record with 215.5 yards per game in 1997, and his 1999 offensive line set a school record by allowing just eight sacks, the fewest in the nation that year, despite having four first-year starters.

-Zierlein gained experience at the professional level as co-offensive coordinator and offensive line coach for the New York/New Jersey Knights of the World League of American Football (WLAF) in 1991-92 and as an assistant coach for the Washington Commandos of the Arena Football League in 1987.
-He also worked as offensive line coach with the Hartford Colonials in the United Football League in 2011 and the Sacramento Mountain Lions in 2012.
+Zierlein worked as co-offensive coordinator and offensive line coach for the New York/New Jersey Knights of the World League of American Football (WLAF) in 1991-92 and as an assistant coach for the Washington Commandos of the Arena Football League in 1987.
+He also coached the offensive line with the Hartford Colonials in the United Football League in 2011 and the Sacramento Mountain Lions in 2012.